ph0wn/ph0wn.github.io/README.md

     the `toc_label` is the title of the toc, `toc_icon` is a font awesome icon that will be displayed next to the title, and `toc_sticky` is a boolean to make the toc sticky or not, for more details refer to the [documentation](https://mmistakes.github.io/minimal-mistakes/docs/layouts/#table-of-contents).

 #### Contact Page
-In the contact page, the steering committee members section is *not* by default part of the theme. so for any big changes of the theme, you might need to modify the HTML code in the file `_pages/contact.html` and update its css.
+In the contact page, the steering committee members section is *not* by default part of the theme. so for any big changes of the theme, you might need to modify the HTML code in the file `_pages/contact.html` and update its CSS.

 #### Gallery
-regarding the gallery, the images are stored in the folder `assets/images/gallery/`. to add a new image to the gallery, you need to add the image to the folder. the htlml code will automatically display the images in the gallery. please note that for the moment, only **PNG** and **JPG** images are supported. if you would like to add other formats, you can modify the code in the file `_pages/gallery.html`.
+regarding the gallery, the images are stored in the folder `assets/images/gallery/`. to add a new image to the gallery, you need to add the image to the folder. the HTML code will automatically display the images in the gallery. please note that for the moment, only **PNG** and **JPG** images are supported. if you would like to add other formats, you can modify the code in the file `_pages/gallery.html`.

 ## Running the website locally
-you will first need to have jeckyll installed on your machine. you can follow the instructions [here](https://jekyllrb.com/docs/installation/). later you can run the website locally by running the following command in the root directory of the website:
+you will first need to have Jekyll installed on your machine. you can follow the instructions [here](https://jekyllrb.com/docs/installation/). later you can run the website locally by running the following command in the root directory of the website:

 ```bash